felixbur/nkululeko/paper/paper.md

 ---
-title: 'Nkululeko: A Python package to predict speaker characteristics with a high-level interface.'
+title: 'Nkululeko: A Python package to predict speaker characteristics with a high-level interface'
 tags:
   - Python
   - speech